makeabilitylab/physcomp/cpx/cpx.md

 </video>
 **Video.** An animation showing how to program the CPX in MakeCode.
 Animation from [Adafruit](https://learn.adafruit.com/adafruit-circuit-playground-express/what-is-makecode).
 {: .fs-1 }

+Amazingly, you can also test your program and see how it behaves with a "virtual" CPX directly in MakeCode.

 ## Learning Resources